selfcommunity/developers-doc/docs/apireference/v2/legalpage/ack_a_legal_page.md

 title: Ack a Legal Page
 ---

-This endpoint perform ack of a Legal Page.
+This endpoint performs ack of a Legal Page.

 :::info